yahyamohmuedpro99/ProblemsWithDeliverAndHowToSolve/test_api_flow_changes.md

 - divide the user story into endpoints that do 1,2,3...
 - write the endpoint body and response before code the endpoint
 - check the criteria and that it do the right behavior
+- update the docs and explain everything you did and what you expect and how the response looks like

 ### Automate the basic flow
 - after making sure that it works right and it matches the user story